-According to the Immune Deficiency Foundation, half of the infused immune globulin is metabolized within a three to four week period.
-Since IVIg is meant to infuse larger amounts of Ig, patients can normally go three to four weeks between treatments.
+According to the Immune Deficiency Foundation, half of the infused immune globulin is metabolized within a 3 to 4 week period.
+Since IVIG is meant to infuse larger amounts of Ig, patients can normally go 3 to 4 weeks between treatments.

-Moreover, a patient with Chronic Inflammatory Demyelinating Polyneuropathy must also have a proper diet and healthy lifestyle.
-This includes avoiding drinking alcohol.
+A patient with chronic inflammatory demyelinating polyneuropathy must also have a proper diet and healthy lifestyle.
+This includes avoiding alcohol.
 In one clinical study, it was reported that CIDP and alcohol are related.
 When a patient with this condition consumes alcohol, the nerves become more damaged and abnormal because of nutritional deficiencies.

 No, this condition is not fatal.
-What only happens to a patient with this condition is that the quality of life of the patient is affected severely.
-The Longer the disease goes untreated, the more damage to the sensory and motor functions of the patient occurs.
+However, this condition can affect the quality of life of the patient severely.
+The longer the disease goes untreated, the more damage occurs to the sensory and motor functions of the patient.

 Is demyelinating polyneuropathy life-threatening?

-In Chronic Inflammatory Demyelinating Polyradiculoneuropathy vs MS, both multiple sclerosis (MS) and demyelinating polyneuropathy involve damage to the sheath that surrounds nerves, called myelin.
-But multiple sclerosis is a disease affecting the central nervous system, which includes the brain and spinal cord while the other condition doesn’t affect these areas of the body.
+Both multiple sclerosis (MS) and chronic inflammatory demyelinating polyradiculoneuropathy involve damage to the sheath that surrounds nerves, called myelin.
+However, multiple sclerosis is a disease affecting the central nervous system, which includes the brain and spinal cord, while CIDP doesn’t affect these areas of the body.

 Does exercise help CIDP?

-Exercise does help a patient with inflammatory peripheral neuropathy improve his or her condition.
+Exercise does help patients with inflammatory peripheral neuropathy improve their condition.
 However, only an appropriate exercise is advisable in order to properly improve the strength and endurance of a patient.

 Can you live a normal life with CIDP?

-It is possible for patients with inflammatory demyelinating polyradiopathy to live a normal life just like others as long as the patient is getting immunoglobulin therapy and treatment.
+It is possible for patients with inflammatory demyelinating polyradiculoneuropathy to live a normal life as long as the patient is getting immunoglobulin therapy and treatment.

 How fast does CIDP progress?

-Peripheral neuropathy is a condition that is slowly progressing unlike acute demyelinating polyradiculoneuropathy or Guillain-Barré syndrome.
+Peripheral neuropathy is a condition with slow progression, unlike acute demyelinating polyradiculoneuropathy or Guillain-Barré syndrome.
 At around 8 weeks after nerve damage, symptoms start to worsen.

 Can you fully recover from CIDP?

-There are different classes of this condition such as progressive, recurrent, and monophasic.
-So, if you are wondering if a patient can still recover from this disease, the answer is yes.
-A patient may have a monophasic class and when a patient gets this class, he or she will only have to deal with the condition for around 1-3 years.
-After this, then, a patient will be free from this autoimmune illness.
+Yes, it is possible to recover from CIDP.
+There are different classes of this condition: progressive, recurrent, and monophasic.
+A patient with monophasic CIDP will only have to deal with the condition for around 1 to 3 years.
+After this, a patient will be free from this autoimmune illness.

 Can CIDP turn into MS?

 Even if this condition goes untreated, it will not turn into MS. However, you would not want to wait for your condition to worsen.
-It is advisable to treat it as soon as possible in order to avoid unwanted events.
+It is advisable to treat it as soon as possible in order to avoid negative consequences.

 Is CIDP hereditary?

-No, this condition is not hereditary and it is not contagious as well.
+No, this condition is not hereditary and it is not contagious either.

 How long does it take to recover from CIDP?

-The CIDP recovery time for atypical or other variants of the disease depends on a lot of factors including the individual factors of a patient such as his or her health condition and response to the therapy.
-As long as a patient is able to respond positively to the therapy, recovery will be in no time.
+The CIDP recovery time for atypical or other variants of the disease depends on a lot of factors including individual factors such as a patient’s health condition and response to therapy.

 - A Study to Assess the Safety and Efficacy of a Subcutaneous Formulation of Efgartigimod in Adults With Chronic Inflammatory Demyelinating Polyneuropathy (CIDP, an Autoimmune Disorder That Affects the Peripheral Nerves) – Full Text View – ClinicalTrials.gov.
 (2020, February 24).
 Retrieved from https://clinicaltrials.gov/ct2/show/NCT04281472